AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/60-Best practices/20-Common error scenarios and fixes.md

 #### No AODocs parent

-This is not a permission error as such; rather, it is a NO in answer to the question "Is this Drive file attached to an AODocs document?".
+This is not a permission error as such; rather, it is a NO that answers the question "Is this Drive file attached to an AODocs document?" asked using the [POST /document/v1/drive/{driveId}/check](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/routes/document/v1/drive/%7BdriveId%7D/check/post) method.

+If the response is positive, its JSON body contains the ID of the AODocs document.

+The negative response comes back with a status code `403` and looks like this:

 ```json
 {